Frequently Asked Questions

 Investments in venture capital and private equity funds involve a high degree of risk.
 Past performance does not guarantee future performance.
 The value of an investment may decrease as well as increase, and investors may not be able to retrieve their original investment.
 Please review the documentation of respective funds for details about potential risks, charges and expenses.

-Carbon Equity Portfolio Funds offer a higher degree of diversification and are therefore more risk-averse than a Direct Fund investment.
+Carbon Equity Portfolio Funds offer a higher degree of diversification and therefore have a different risk profile than a Direct Fund investment.

 Investments in Carbon Equity funds should be considered illiquid.
 Investors should only invest with capital they can afford to set aside for 10 years.

-The assets of a Carbon Equity fund are held in the name of the legal title holder 'Stichting Carbon Equity Climate Funds', managed by Trustmoore Netherlands B.V..
-The Fund assets are completely separate from those of the Manager, so in case Carbon Equity B.V. goes out of business, the funds are not impacted and will be managed out by a newly appointed manager.
+The assets of a Carbon Equity fund are either held by a separate foundation (stichting) that acts as a custodian, or by the fund itself.
+Carbon Equity will act as fund manager only.
+The fund assets are completely separate from those of the fund manager, so in case Carbon Equity B.V. goes out of business, the funds are not impacted and can be managed by a newly appointed manager.
+In case of bankruptcy of Carbon Equity, the trustee (curator) cannot put a claim on the assets of the fund.
+The fund agreements provide for a mechanism through which Carbon Equity can be replaced in such an event.

-If you have a complaint or are dissatisfied with Carbon Equity or your investment product, you may submit a complaint in writing to invest@carbonequity.com, or Carbon Equity B.V., Kon.
-Wilhelminaplein 1, 1062 HG Amsterdam.
+If you have a complaint or are dissatisfied with Carbon Equity or your investment product, you may submit a complaint in writing to support@carbonequity.com, or Carbon Equity B.V., Geldersekade 101-F, 1011 EM Amsterdam.
 Your complaint will be handled carefully and as soon as possible.
+Carbon Equity is also registered with the KiFID, the Dutch Institute for Financial Disputes.
+You can file a complaint with KiFID as well about Carbon Equity.
+You can find more information at www.kifid.nl.